kora-projects/kora-docs/mkdocs/blog/en/kora-openapi-development.md

 ---

-## Multiple Contracts Can Be Healthier Than One Giant Specification
+## Multiple Contracts Can Be Healthier Than One Giant Specification { #multiple-contracts }

 As a service grows, one massive OpenAPI file may become an organizational monolith.